TomaszRewak/react-app-puppeteer-component-testing/README.md

 **2. Install puppeteer**

-Install the puppeteer that's compatible with your version of react-scripts (in this case, 18.1.0) and other test dependencies you may need.
+Install the puppeteer that's compatible with your version of react-scripts (in this case: 18.1.0) and other test dependencies you may need.

 ```bash
 npm install --save-dev puppeteer@18.1.0